josevnz/home_nmap/tutorial/README.md

 ## Is this webservice secure?

-We exposed our NMAP scanner *with no authorization* which means anyone who knows where the service is running can use it; this may not be a big issue on the local network but it would be good to control who uses our precious resources.
+We exposed our Nmap scanner *with no authorization* which means anyone who knows where the service is running can use it; this may not be a big issue on the local network but it would be good to control who uses our precious resources.

 ### Adding authentication and authorization

 Right now anyone can call our service.
-It is a good idea to control who can run NMAP against our home network
+It is a good idea to control who can run Nmap against our home network

 There are [several ways](https://fastapi.tiangolo.com/tutorial/security/) to make sure our web service can only be used by authorized clients; One way to do it is by requesting a client to provide a key that is also known to the server; this is the approach will follow here.